 cf. "The Bold Fusilier" (form)

 2. Miss McPherson indicated she had heard the tune some time previously at a race meeting in Warrnambool in Victoria, played by a local band.
 She understood the tune was called "The Bonnie Wood of Craigielea."
-(A ballad of this name by Robert Tannahill of Scotland was set to music by Robert Barr in the early 1800s and, according to Magoffin, a march arrangement by Gordon Parker was performed at the Warnambool races on 24 April 1894.)
+(A ballad of this name by Robert Tannahill of Scotland was set to music by Robert Barr in the early 1800s and, according to Magoffin, a march arrangement by Gordon Parker was performed at the Warnambool races on 24 April 1894.
+[For this cf. Magoffin, pp. 28-29; he however cautions that the tunes are significantly different.
+On p.
+38, Magoffin describes the evidence that the song was played at Warnambool. - RBW.]
 At Dagworth Miss McPherson rendered the tune from memory.

 3. While at Dagworth Paterson wrote words to fit Miss McPherson's tune.
 The words he wrote were those of the poem/song "Waltzing Matilda."